Selvalim/Selvalim.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # **Xiaolin Wen 温啸林 (Shawn)**
 I am now a PhD student at Nanyang Technological University (NTU) under the guidance of Prof. Yong Wang.
 In 2023, I got my master's degree in computer science at Vision Computing Lab, College of Computer Sicence, Sichuan University, and my supervisor was Prof. Min Zhu.
 In 2020, I got my dual bachelor's degree in computer science and technology & financial engineering at Sichuan University.
-I have also served as a reviewer for major conferences and journals in visualization and HCI, including IEEE VIS, ACM CHI, IEEE PacificVis, ChinaVis, and TWEB.
+I have also served as a reviewer for major conferences and journals in visualization, HCI, and Blockchain, including IEEE VIS, ACM CHI, IEEE PacificVis, ChinaVis, and TWEB.

 My research interests include Human-Computer Interaction and Data Visualization.
 Now, I am working on **Visualization for Fintech** and **Vis+LLM**.